Sendeky/weatherkit-weather-app/README.md

 Dependencies: None
 ```

-The iOS app is built mostly in UIKit, with some occasionsal SwiftUI elements
+The iOS app is built mostly in UIKit, with some occasionsal SwiftUI elements.
-Also has support for iPad
+Also has support for iPad.
-The WatchOS app is built entirelty in SwiftUI
+The WatchOS app is built entirelty in SwiftUI.

 ## Contributing